There are a number of difficulties for Westerners who want

 evening practice session and then stay for the evening session.
 On one

-of these days there was an extra long evening session so the total time
+day of the week there was an extra long evening session so the total

-I would spend in meditation that day added up to a good number of hours.
+time I would spend in meditation that day added up to a good number of

-One day, near the end of that long evening session, I was meditating,
+hours.
+One time, near the end of that long evening session, I was

-gazing at the wooden floor, (in Zen it is customary to meditate with the
+meditating, gazing at the wooden floor, (in Zen it is customary to

 During this time I had no sensation of my body at all, the only thing I